paluh/purescript-boomboom/README.md

 # purescript-boomboom

-because you can boom in both directions!
+Never hard code your urls again - you can boom in both directions now!

 ## Description

-Bidirectional routing library with principled plumbing which provides easy to use generic sugar for variants and records.
+Bidirectional routing library with principled plumbing which provides an easy to use generic sugar for variants and records.

-Pre α stage... docs too.
+Still β stage... and docs in pre-α ;-)

 ## `BoomBoom`